 In charity and for the protection of our priests and all others, please do not come to the parish if you are exhibiting any signs of being sick, even if you believe it is just a cold or allergies.
 These signs include but are not limited to the following: cough, fever, sore throat, sneezing, runny nose, stomach issues, etc.

-As stated in the most recent Diocesan Decree (Phase 2 – May 18th), we will continue to take precautionary measures to ensure the safety and health of others.
+As stated in the most recent Diocesan Decree (Phase 3 Update – April 21, 2021), we will continue to take precautionary measures to ensure the safety and health of others.
 From the decree:

 - It is strongly encouraged that those present in a church building wear proper face coverings, with the expectation that masks be worn out of charity for others.

 - All Catholics of the Diocese of Dallas remain dispensed from the obligation to attend Mass “on Sundays and other holy days of Obligation” (canon 1247).
 The dispensation set in place during the pandemic was lifted on November 28, 2021 – the first Sunday of Advent by the Bishop’s November 10th decree.